sensejs/sensejs/packages/core/README.md

-# Core of SENSE.js Framework
+# Core of SenseJS Framework

-This package is the core of the Sense.js Framework, providing the modularized IoC system.
+This package is the core of the SenseJS Framework, providing the modularized IoC system.